Bhavanay/laravel-php-installation/php-tutorial.md

 **6.1.3.
 The Switch Statement**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you want to select one of many blocks of code to be executed, use the Switch statement.
-The switch statement is used to avoid long blocks of if..elseif..else code.
+The switch statement is used to avoid long blocks of if..elseif..else code.<br/>
 Syntax
 ```
 switch(expression){